karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 - ``/high-cpu`` endpoint.
 - ``/memory-leak`` endpoint.

-As you can see, the performance issues we will tackle on each endpoint are pretty self-explanatory.
+As you can see, the performance issues we will try to solve on each endpoint are pretty self-explanatory.
 The source code can be found on my [GitHub](https://github.com/karlospn/profiling-net6-api-demo)

 I'll be running the app as a docker container on my local machine because it's the easiest and fastest setup possible, but it doesn't matter if you're running on a Kubernetes cluster, a virtual machine or any other cloud services, the steps you need to follow when trying to pinpoint a performance issue are exactly the same.
-The only thing that might change is how you're going to install the diagnostic tools binaries.
+The only thing that might change are the steps needed to install the diagnostic tools binaries.

 To simulate a more realistic environment I have set some memory an CPU limits to the app running on docker (**1024Mb and a 1 CPU**).